+Make Real Numbers your strength with these simple notes.
 Real numbers are defined as numbers that include all rational and irrational numbers that can be represented on the number line, excluding complex numbers.
 All numbers which we use in our day-to-day life are real numbers.
-Like, we perform counting operations with natural numbers, yet we measure temperature through integers, express fractions by rational numbers and use irrational numbers to perform operations on square roots and cubes.
-Real numbers in our notes will help us study Euclid's Division Lemma as well as the Fundamental Theorem of Arithmetic and the concepts of HCF along with LCM through factorization and properties of rational and irrational numbers.
+For instance, we perform counting operations with natural numbers.
+Yet, we measure temperature using integers, express fractions as rational numbers, and use irrational numbers to perform operations on square roots and cubes.
+Real numbers class 10 maths notes will help us study Euclid's Division Lemma, as well as the Fundamental Theorem of Arithmetic and the concepts of HCF and LCM, through factorisation and properties of rational and irrational numbers.
+The primary objective of these NCERT notes is to provide students with a valuable revision tool to facilitate easier learning.

-The NCERT class 10th maths notes comprehensively cover all the topics, sub-topics, short tricks, formulae, and other important key points.
-The notes in this article are based on real numbers and the fundamental theorem of arithmetic, rational, and irrational numbers.
-CBSE Class 10 chapter Real Numbers also includes Euclid's division lemma and Euclid’s division algorithm.
-These topics can be easily downloaded from the Class 10 Maths chapter 1 notes PDF.
-The students must practice the NCERT examples and check the NCERT Exemplar Solutions for Class 10 Maths Chapter 1 Real Numbers.
+The NCERT class 10th maths notes comprehensively cover all the topics, subtopics, short tricks, formulae, and other important key points.
+These Real Numbers Class 12 notes in this article are based on the properties of real numbers and the fundamental theorem of arithmetic, rational, and irrational numbers.
+NCERT Class 10 Maths chapter 1 notes on Real Numbers also include Euclid's division lemma and Euclid’s division algorithm.
+With these Real Numbers Notes for Class 10, prepared by Careers360 experts, students can revise important concepts efficiently.
 Apart from this, the use of NCERT class 10th maths notes provides you with the ability to examine mathematical concepts rigorously.
-Also, after studying the NCERT Notes, you will have access to short summaries that help you to remember information fast.
+For full syllabus coverage and solved exercises as well as a downloadable PDF, please visit this link: NCERT.

 Real numbers: These numbers are defined as those that can be represented on the number line.
 They are further divided into two parts such as rational and irrational numbers.
 They can be represented as R. The real numbers chart is given below for a better understanding.